Luigi-01-tech/CT-DT-MRU-Batch-No-5---Task-1---Product-Failure-Analysis-/README.md

 **Task Completed:**
 ✅ Product identified & fixed using Design Thinking
 ✅ All features explored with detailed statistics
-✅ Professional Excel with 8 embedded charts
+✅ Professional Excel with 8 embedded charts, all charts are embedded in the Excel file, please download the .xlsx file to view the interactive charts.

 ### 📊 Files in this Task Folder: